 In contrast to the eternal church, the temporal church was originated by mankind.
 It was conceived and developed by man within the earthly confines of space and time.
 Characterized by a beginning and an end, it is temporal in nature.

 The temporal church is the fruit of human religion.
-Derived from the heart of fallen man, it is characterized by a complex, organizational structure that is subject to human effort for operation and development.
+Derived from the heart of fallen man, it is characterized by a complex, organizational structure that is subject to animation by human effort for operation and development.

 The eternal church is the distinct church of the New Testament.
 It is a gracious work of God for man.
 Conversely, the temporal church is a presumptive, religious work of man for God.